Javokheer/Database-System-Prjoect/README.md

 **Database Design**

 Retail Store Management Database System captures changes  specifically in human resources.
-It is assumed that Retail Store number of branches in different  locations.
+It is assumed that the Retail Store has a number of branches in different  locations.
 In our case, the branch is regarded as a retail store and its  office.